Safeguarding and Pastoral care

 For more information regarding help and support for families or services available in the community and online, you can access Family Information Service

-Queen Safeguarding and Child Protection Policies can be found here.
+Queen Eleanor's Safeguarding and Child Protection Policies can be found here.

 Trust's Safeguarding Page